Offshore Software Testing: Why & When to Use It

 The good news is that these issues can be easily resolved with enough commitment from all parties involved and clear communication.
 Here is how to remove those challenges:

 1. Remember that onsite and offshore are two sides of a coin.
-Nobody is more, and nobody is less.
+Both parties have an equal impact on the success of the testing project.
 The two counterparts should coexist in harmony; otherwise, this model will eventually be broken.

 2. Establish regular communication where all sides of the project can exchange information, share knowledge and news, and promptly resolve any misunderstandings.
 These meetings should take place over fixed periods of time — for example, weekly.
 However, you need to be mindful of possible time differences.